Inter striker Icardi targets 100 goals for club

 The great Giuseppe Meazza is Inter's record goalscorer with 243 but Icardi, who has made a lightning start to the new campaign, is closing in on three figures.

-After scoring six goals in seven Serie A appearances this season, Inter captain Icardi now stands on 84 goals for the club in all competitions and reaching the century milestone is in his sights.
+After scoring six goals in seven Serie A appearances this season, the captain now stands on 84 goals for the club in all competitions and reaching the century milestone is in his sights.

-READ MORE: Serie A - Biglia backs Suso to be Milan derby's Messi

-READ MORE: Serie A - Seven-point gap between Milan and Inter not a fair reflection for Montella

 "I want to reach 100 goals in an Inter jersey, even if becoming the club's all-time top scorer would be frankly difficult to achieve," Icardi told reporters ahead of Sunday's derby against AC Milan at San Siro, which bears Meazza's name.